edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/conditional_routes.md

 ## Complex Criteria {/* complex-criteria */}

-If you wish to use `.if()`, `.elseif()`, and `.else()` methods, but your criteria is not supported by [`RouteCriteria`](/docs/api/core/interfaces/router_RouteCriteria.default.html), you can take advantage of the `edgeControlCriteria` property, and write the JSON logic yourself.
+If you wish to use `.if()`, `.elseif()`, and `.else()` methods, but your criteria is not supported by [`RouteCriteria`](/docs/api/core/interfaces/router_RouteCriteria.default.html), you can use the `edgeControlCriteria` property to write custom JSON logic.
 The property is of type `Matches`.
 You can see the full specification of the `Matches` type in the [API reference](/docs/api/core/interfaces/types.Matches.html).

-Following example applies the nested logic if device is a tablet and the metod is GET (combination of both criteria formats):
+Following example applies the nested logic if device is a tablet and the method is GET (combination of both criteria formats):

 ```js
 import {Router, and} from '@edgio/core';